-In establishing compensation policies and programs for 2007, the Committee considered compensation and other benefits provided to senior executives of corporations similar to the Company using relevant market and peer group data.
+In establishing compensation policies and programs for 2008, the Committee considered compensation and other benefits provided to corporate positions within comparable companies.
 This data represents the leading manufacturing companies in the various Company operating market segments and industries within which the Company competes for talent.
 One source of data, the peer group, is representative of competitors with similar product lines and business strategies.
-The Committee, with guidance from its compensation consultant and members of senior management, selected the peer group, which is set forth below, based upon consideration of three separate peer groups in the Company's executive compensation and performance assessment.
-The first group incorporated broad manufacturing industry peers of the Company that had similar revenue size and aspirational performance.
-The second group consisted of corporations that had historical five year performance similar to that of the Company.
-The third group consisted of corporations that utilized strategic acquisitions as the primary source of growth over the past five years.
-The Committee's compensation consultant presented these three groups to the Committee and the Committee, in accordance with the Committee's compensation consultant's recommendation, utilized a cross-section of the three groups to form the Company's peer group.
-The final peer group selected by the Committee consists of the following companies:
+Peer group performance is also used as a relative measure for some long-term incentive plan metrics, where target performance is at the 75th percentile.
+In 2004, the Committee, with guidance from its compensation consultant and members of senior management, selected the peer group, which is set forth below, based upon consideration of three separate subgroups using different selection criteria.
+The first criterion incorporated organizations with broad manufacturing operations, similar revenue size, growth, and performance.
+The second criteria consists of corporations that had historical five-year performance similar to that of the Company.
+The third criterion called for the selection of corporations that utilized strategic acquisitions as a driver of high growth over the past five years.
+The Committee's previous compensation consultant presented these three subgroups to form the Company's overall peer group.
+The final peer group selected by the Committee consists of the following companies 1:

 AAR Corp.
 Ametek, Inc.

-Aviall, Inc. Circor International

 Crane Co.
-DRS Technologies
+Circor International

-EDO Corp.
-Enpro Industries
+DRS Technologies Enpro Industries

 Esterline Gibraltar Industries

-Hexcel Corp.IDEX CorpMOOG, IncParker HannifinPrecision CastpartsQuanex CorpTeledyne TechnologiesTredegar Corp
+Hexcel Corp.
+IDEX Corp

+MOOG, Inc Parker Hannifin

+Precision Castparts Quanex Corp

+Teledyne Technologies Tredegar Corp

 Triumph Group, Inc.

+1 Two of the original companies have since been acquired and no longer appear on the list: Aviall and EDO.

-The Committee reviews the composition of the above peer group with its compensation consultant on a bi-annual basis and adjusts the members of the group in response to changes in the character of the Company and/or members of the peer group.
+The Committee's policy is to review the composition of the peer group with its compensation consultant periodically and to adjust the members of the group in response to changes in the characteristics of the Company and/or members of the peer group.
 In addition to the peer group data provided by the Committee's compensation consultant, the Company also considers additional relevant market data, representing a broader and larger labor market in which the Company competes for executives, including executive compensation survey services provided by major consulting firms.
-The Committee's compensation consultant also provides additional market analysis using its proprietary survey data.
-In establishing executive compensation, the Committee considers all of these sources of data.
+The Committee's compensation consultant also provides additional market analysis using proprietary survey data.
+In establishing executive compensation, the Committee considers all of these sources of data with an emphasis placed on the most comprehensive and reliable to fit the structure and positions of the Company.